milt-francisco/CS-210/Project3/README.md

 ##
 ![image](https://github.com/milt-francisco/Cplusplus-program/assets/121690557/63e8e9ae-d063-420c-b131-4eab048bc061)
 ##
-Finally, user input validation is accomplished using a “do-while” loop and a “switch” statement.
+Finally, user input validation is accomplished using a “do-while” loop and a “switch” statement, located in the mainMenu helper function (main.cpp).
 If a user does not input a value between 1 and 4, the switch statement’s default case is taken, which clears the input stream, and resets back to the main menu, but now with a message to indicate the correct usage of the program.
 ##